 Doing Business 2017

-Doing Business 2017 has three major innovations.
+Doing Business 2017 has two major innovations.
 First it expands the paying taxes indicator set to also cover postfiling processes.
 Paying taxes is the final indicator set to be changed as part of the methodology update initiated inDoing Business 2015.
 Second, three indicator sets (starting a business, registering property and enforcing contracts) were expanded to cover a gender dimension, in addition to labor markets regulation which was expanded last year.
 Starting a business was expanded to also measure the process of starting a business when all shareholders are women.
 Registering property now also measures equality in ownership rights to property.
 And enforcing contracts was expanded to measure equality in evidentiary weight for men and women.